Law of Permanent Defense of Democracy: Registration and disenfranchisement

+Detention, repression, and exile

 The detention center in Pisagua, used during Carlos Ibáñez del Campo's dictatorship in the late 1920s (and which would be used again during Pinochet's dictatorship), was re-opened to imprison communists, anarchists and revolutionaries, although on this occasion no detainees were executed.
-Prominent communists such as the senator Pablo Neruda fled into exile.
-González Videla also broke relations with the Soviet Union and Warsaw Pact states.
-A pro-communist miners' strike in Lota was brutally suppressed.
-Demonstrations against the legislation led to the declaration of martial law and were successfully repressed.
+A pro-communist miners' strike in Lota was brutally suppressed; demonstrations against the legislation subsequently led to the declaration of martial law and were successfully repressed.

-The law was replaced by Law n.º 12.927, about State Security Law (Seguridad del Estado), on 6.
-August 1958 which ended the proscription of the Communist Party and lowered penalties for crimes against state security and public order to levels comparable with those that existed prior to 1948.
+Prominent communists such as senator Pablo Neruda fled into exile.
+Neruda, who had joined the Communist Party in 1945, condemned the crackdown in a Senate speech on 6 January 1948 known as "Yo acuso" ("I accuse"), in which he read out the names of miners and their families held at Pisagua.
+After the government sought to strip him of his senatorial immunity and initiated impeachment proceedings against him for allegedly defaming the country abroad, Neruda went into hiding in February 1948 and lived clandestinely for more than a year, during which he completed his epic poem Canto General, before escaping on horseback into Argentina in March 1949.
+González Videla also broke diplomatic relations with the Soviet Union and Warsaw Pact states.